Odizinne/QMS/README.md

 ## Usage

-- Select your secondary monitor in settings.
+- In the settings, select which monitors should receive DDCCI ON/OFF commands.
-- You can now toggle it using tray icon (single left click on icon, or right click -> enable / disable).
+- You can now toggle secondary monitors using tray icon (single left click on icon, or right click -> enable / disable).

-Your chosen monitor is saved for next run.
+Your chosen monitors are saved for next run.

+## Help

+- **My monitor goes black even when unchecked:**

+When toggling monitors, QMS send two signals: software signal, and hardware signal.

+Software signal is a built in windows application (`displayswitch.exe`) to change your monitors configuration (show only on 1, clone, show only on 2 etc).
+Software signal is always sent, no matter the checkbox state.

+- **My monitor does not appear in the list:**

+For convenance, your primary monitor (aka the default one) does not appear in the monitors list.

+- **My monitor does not turn off:**

+Refer to disclaimer.

+- **What is the point of this utility when i can just windows + P?:**

+Windows + P invoke displayswitch.exe.
+Displayswitch.exe does not send on / off signal to your monitors.

 ## To-do